nihalshetty-boop/listri/README.md

 ## Support

-For support and questions, please open an issue in the GitHub repository or contact the development team.
+For support and questions, please open an issue in the GitHub repository or contact the development team. page